 I mentioned the other week that my brother and I had done a car boot sale.
 Neither of us had done one for a while, although I do occasionally drop in for a bit of a nosy round in case I spot books or games for N. But we needed to start clearing out our mum’s house so we don’t get to the end of Summer and just have to store or skip everything.
+It was a case of working out what to sell at a car boot sale.

 We had an interesting time nosying at what we’d found in the roof (more on that another time) – can’t believe how much we still have to go through, but we don’t really want to just flog everything to a house clearance team for about £50.
 So us clearing it gradually is how we’re tackling the clear out.